mzazon/awesome-cloud-projects/gcp/network-security-monitoring-vpc-flow-logs-security-command-center/network-security-monitoring-vpc-flow-logs-security-command-center.md

 1. **Create VPC Network with Security Monitoring Configuration**:

-   Virtual Private Cloud (VPC) networks form the foundation of Google Cloud networking, providing isolated environments for resources.
+   Google Cloud Virtual Private Cloud (VPC) networks provide isolated network environments for your cloud resources.
 Creating a custom VPC allows precise control over network topology, routing, and security policies.
 This step establishes the network infrastructure that will generate the flow logs essential for security monitoring and threat detection.

    ```bash
    # Create custom VPC network for security monitoring